 What are the paper requirements?

-- at least 750 words in length, approximately 3 pages (NOTE: title pages and citations pages are not included in the minimum word count)
+- at least 750 words in length, approximately 3 pages (NOTE: title pages and citation pages are not included in the minimum word count)

 - written by you, exclusively; no group project papers

 - written in a manner consistent with the demands of the discipline for which it was written

 - written as a coherent argument that connects ideas within and between paragraphs; NO lists, outlines, lesson plans and other such documents

 - NO creative pieces, such as poems, short stories, or plays

 When do I need to submit?